A super easy to make AIP cornbread recipe.

 🥣 Step by step instructions

-- In a large bowl, mix all the dry ingredients : tigernut flour, arrowroot (or tapioca), baking soda, herbes de Provence and salt.
+In a large bowl, mix all the dry ingredients : tigernut flour, arrowroot, baking soda, salt and optional herbs de Provence (or other optional fillings).

-- Add the wet ingredients to the dry ingredients.
-Mix with a spoon and then add the olives.
-Mix again with a spoon until all ingredients are well combined.
+Add the wet ingredients to the dry ingredients.
+Mix with a spoon until well combined.
+You can add some optional olives.
+Mix again if you do decide to add some.

 🍪 Other AIP savory baking recipes you might like